 Going Peat Free

-I’ve been using peat free compost for a few years now, and having experienced no problems with germination or seedling growth I thoroughly recommend it.
+I’ve been using peat-free compost for a few years now and have experienced no problems with germination or seedling growth I thoroughly recommend it.

 Can I Make My Own?

 Yes!
 I did this last year and found the experience rather satisfying.
 All you need is a garden sieve, and equal parts of soil (I used molehill soil from a local common), leaf mulch and kitchen compost.